idealhack/notes/PostgreSQL.md

     WHERE telegram_id = 34804908
     RETURNING *;

+IN operator:

+    DELETE FROM torrents WHERE id NOT IN ( SELECT torrent_id FROM user_torrents );

 ## Resources

 - [dhamaniasad/awesome-postgres: A curated list of awesome PostgreSQL software, libraries, tools and resources, inspired by awesome-mysql](https://github.com/dhamaniasad/awesome-postgres)